gather-data/gather-public/content/docs/setting-up.md

 You will need an API key to connect to your Chargify account.

 **All other integrations**\
-Make sure you have account and login details for the connection you want to add.
+Make sure you have account and login details for the integration you want to add.
 All you have to do is click the “Connect” button.
 If you don't have login details to the 3rd party service, you might have to ask whoever is the admin it to help.

 ### Invite your developer